Confronting Grand Challenges in Environmental Fluid Mechanics: Multiphase flow

-Multiphase environmental flows are often strongly affected by phase change.
-The crucial importance of condensation and evaporation for the evolution of atmospheric clouds represents an obvious example~\cite{Shaw2003}.
-A less well-known situation concerns the formation and precipitation of salt crystals in hypersaline lakes, such as the Dead Sea~\cite{Ouillon2019}.
+A less well-known situation {of environmental multiphase flows with phase change} concerns the formation and precipitation of salt crystals in hypersaline lakes, such as the Dead Sea~\cite{Ouillon2019}.
 These processes are governed by the convective and diffusive transport of heat and salinity, as well as by the thermodynamic properties of brine near the saturation limit, and they can be strongly affected by gravity currents, double-diffusive instabilities and internal waves, among other features.
 The computational exploration of these phenomena is still in the very early stages.

 While we can employ high-resolution computational approaches to investigate the microscale dynamics, the large range of scales requires suitable upscaling approaches to field scales.
 Developing such upscaling approaches to provide accurate predictions poses a significant challenge to the research community.
 Open source efforts such as the Community Surface Dynamics Modeling System (CSDMS, {\tt https://csdms.colorado.edu/wiki/Main$_{-}$Page}) can play an important role in this regard, as they try to couple models across different scales.
 There are numerous other interesting and highly relevant multiphase environmental flow processes that cannot be discussed within the limited space available here.
-Among the most fascinating problems are those involving ``active matter", such as the behavior of a swarm of insects~\cite{Kelley2013}, the contribution of plankton swarms to the mixing of the oceans~\cite{Houghton2018,Ouillon2019b}, or the ‘flow’ of human crowds~\cite{Ouellette2019}.
+Among the most fascinating problems are those involving ``active matter", such as the behavior of a swarm of insects~\cite{Kelley2013}, the contribution of plankton swarms to the mixing of the oceans~\cite{Houghton2018,Ouillon2019b}, or the flow of human crowds~\cite{Ouellette2019}.
 Yet another class of fascinating examples of multiphase flows in the environment involves capillary forces, such as in wet granular flows~\cite{Herminghaus2005}.